sourcegraph/handbook/content/engineering/incidents/playbooks/ci.md

 - **Maintainers**: [DevX Team](../../engineering/enablement/dev-experience/index.md).
 - **Audience**: any software engineer, no prior infrastructure knowlegde required.
-- **TL;DR** This document sums up what to do in multiple scenarios that can block the CI.
+- **TL;DR** This document sums up what to do in various scenarios that can block the CI.

 See also: [Continuous Integration](https://docs.sourcegraph.com/dev/background-information/continuous_integration) in our product documentation.